tecbeast42/sidevue/README.md

 A VueJs powered Sidebar to drop into your projects with ease.

-> It requireds a bundler like Webpack or Browserify
+> SideVue requires a bundler like Webpack or Browserify

 > Sidevue now uses vue 2.
 If you need the sidebar for vue 1 use Sidevue version ^1.0.0